-Phnom Penh is home to an abundance of bars, ranging from the cheap to the chic and everything in between.
+Phnom Penh is home to an abundance of bars, ranging from the cheap and cheerful to the chic and boutique, and everything in between.
 Stick with us, and we’ll show you the best options around.

 Wherever you drink, the country’s favourite beer, Angkor, will be on offer.
-Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making Angkor Premium Beer a rich source of national pride.
-Or if the local stuff doesn’t do it for you, then grab a cold, fresh Heineken, now available all over Cambodia.
+Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making it a rich source of national pride.

-If you want to swig a few beers while saving a couple bucks then join the locals at one of the many beer gardens that litter the capital.
+If you want to swig a few cold ones while saving a couple of bucks then join the locals at one of the many beer gardens that litter the capital.
 Be warned, Cambodians love to embark on a lively round of ‘chul mouys’ (that’s ‘cheers’ to you and me) before every single sip, which can make drinking a fun but lengthy (and rowdy) affair.

-The Riverside area is also home to several cut-price places, which often sit right next door to their more upmarket cousins.
-Rising Sun is a popular choice on St. 178, a British pub with cheap drinks serving great food also.
+The nearby Riverside area is also home to several cut-price places, which often sit right next door to their more upmarket cousins.
+Rising Sun is a popular choice on St. 178, just off of Sisowath Quay: a British pub with cheap drinks serving great food also.

-Meanwhile St. 278, south-west of Independence Monument, is another popular drinking area, boasting a mix of budget places with more mid-range drinking spots.
-Top Banana is popular with backpackers and tourists, while Liquid attracts a more upmarket crowd.
+Meanwhile St. 278, south-west of Independence Monument and opposite Wat Lanka pagoda, is another popular drinking area also known as Golden Street, boasting a mix of budget places with more mid-range drinking spots.
+Top Banana is usually loaded with backpackers and tourists, while Liquid attracts a more upmarket crowd.

 The sundown tradition is popular across the capital, with many other venues boasting discounts on cocktails and beers.
 Look out for the happy hour symbol in our directory listings.

-Duplex Belgian Tavern, in St. 278, is the ideal place to hang out, nurse a beverage or two, and enjoy the atmospheric bustle of this crazy city.
+Duplex Belgian Tavern, on St. 278, is the ideal place to hang out, nurse a beverage or two, and enjoy the atmospheric bustle of this charming city.
 Prices are reasonable and the selection of Belgian beers – 30 different brands in total – is impressive.

-If real beer is your thing, then head to Hops Brewery & Craft Beer Garden (St. 228), a centrally-located microbrewery with a beer garden & grill, a restaurant, an art lounge, private rooms, terraces and a sports bar with high-end billiard tables and electronic darts.
-Their brewing ingredients are 100% natural, imported from Germany, and their beer is produced following the highest German brewing standards.
+If German beer is your thing, then head to Hops Brewery & Craft Beer Garden (St. 228), a stylish microbrewery with a beer garden & grill, a restaurant, an art lounge and a sports bar with high-end billiard tables and electronic darts.
+The brewing ingredients are 100% natural, imported from Germany, and their beer is produced following the highest German brewing standards.

-For another sublime microbrewery experience, head over to Kingdom Breweries (National Road 5) and take the $8 brewery tour.
-You’ll finish up at the onsite Taproom, where you’ll try unlimited samples of their wide range of beers, all the while enjoying a beautiful river view.
-Make sure to taste the brand new Indochine White and Indochine IPA.
+For another sublime beer experience, Kingdom Breweries (National Road 5) has a $8 tour of their brewery, ending at the Taproom, where you’ll be treated to unlimited samples of their range of beers, all the while enjoying a pleasant river view.
+Make sure to taste their new Indochine White and Indochine IPA.

-The last stop in our tour of midrange drinking options brings us back to Toul Tom Poung to have a glass of ice-cold craft beer at Alchemy GastroPub (St. 123).
-This stylish but chilled out venue offers dozens of excellent local and regional craft beer labels, best savoured together with their excellent fusion tapas and dishes.
+The last stop in our circuit of midrange options brings us back to the Toul Tom Poung area for a glass of ice-cold craft beer at Alchemy GastroPub (St. 123).
+This stylish but chilled out venue offers dozens of excellent local and regional craft beer labels, best savoured together with their delicious fusion tapas and other dishes.

 Adding to Phnom Penh’s drinking scene is the steadily growing number of venues catering for the more upmarket drinker.
-In recent months, the city’s well-established wine bars have been joined by a crowd of new operators all clamouring to cater for lovers of the vine.
-With glasses starting at around $3.50 and going up to above $20 in some bars, flavours from across the world can now be found right here in Cambodia.
-Bouchon on St. 246 also boasts a healthy selection of French wines, mostly from Bordeaux, to accompany a menu with French flair.
-Zino on St. 294 has gained a sizeable following and is often filled to the brim with locals, expats and tourists enjoying a glass of fine wine or two.
+In recent months, the city’s well-established wine bars have been joined by a crowd of new operators all clamouring to cater for lovers of the vine, with glasses starting at around $3.50 and going up to and above $20 in some bars.
+Bouchon on St. 174 boasts a healthy selection of French wines, mostly from Bordeaux, to accompany a menu with French flair.

-Il Forno (St. 302) is now in the capital after having amassed great success in Siem Reap.
+Il Forno (St. 302) is now in the capital after amassing great success in Siem Reap.
 This upscale Italian restaurant is stirring things up in the city’s culinary scene with amazing wood-fired pizzas and a chic wine lounge upstairs.

 Phnom Penh isn’t short of places to enjoy a cocktail with a view, and Eclipse Sky Bar (Monivong Blvd.) is one of the very best.
 This can come at a price, of course, with cocktails starting at $5.
 But watching the sun set on the city from one of it’s tallest buildings is well worth splashing the cash.

-Est. bar (St. 214) is an enticing option to satisfy your cravings for perfectly concocted signature cocktails.
-It has a speakeasy atmosphere, two separate, classy lounges, and funky tunes.
+Meanwhile, Est. bar (St. 214) is an enticing option to satisfy your cravings for perfectly concocted signature cocktails.
+It has ba speakeasy atmosphere, two separate, classy lounges, and funky tunes.